jonaskoperdraat/p1-parasitic/README.md

         * Go to sleep for 10 seconds
 * See how long the device lasts.
 Without power supply, this program can run roughly 3.5 hours.

+**17 feb 2021, 11:55**

+Just connecting the M5stick to the P1 port using above schema does not show any voltage reported on `v_5vin` or current on `i_5vin`.

+:question: Perhaps there's a hardware or configuration adjustment needs to be done before this can be used?
+:question:Or the P1 port might not be able to supply the requested current?

+**17 feb 2021, 17:00**

+Apparently I just had +5V and GND mixed up.
+Sorting this out runs the M5stick just fine.

 ## Notes

 The M5stickC suffers from a bug where uploading times out.
 This can be remidied by either shorting `G0` to `GND` while programming using a dupont line, or by updating the firmware if you're brave enough [^2].